3K-runner/projeto-jogo/README.md

 # How to play

-- Use wasd or hjkl to control the snake.
+- Use WASD or HJKL to control the snake.
 - Collect apples and eggs.
 - Avoid getting eaten by the birds.